FINA5527 Venture Capital

 |Semester 2||UWA (Perth)||Face to face|

-- This unit provides a broad coverage of the private equity industry.
-The unit discusses the role of private equity in the overall economy and the overall process of private equity.
+- This unit provides a broad coverage of the venture capital industry.
+The unit discusses the role of venture capital in the overall economy and financial markets.
 It also explores key aspects of deal assessment; valuation; negotiation; capital structure; managerial incentives; and monitoring and exiting.
-In addition, the key aspects of private wealth management such as financial advice on various investment vehicles to high-net-worth investors are also discussed.

-- Typically this unit is assessed in the following ways: (1) individual assignment; (2) group presentation and assignment; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) online assessments; (2) assignment; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.